LT. COL. DAVE GROSSMAN IS HOSTING HIS OWN SAFETY SEMINAR FOR HOUSES OF WORSHIP.

 As they sang the offertory hymn, the gunman entered through the main door and shouted "This is War!"
 He then opened fire on the crowd.
 Fifteen of the worshipers were shot; five were killed.

-Faith Under Fire is a true story of God's presence in the midst of suffering.
+Faith Under Fire is also the story of God's presence in the midst of suffering.
 It is a story of a community’s struggle with betrayal, the shock to their faith, and the death of loved ones after a former schoolteacher opened fire during a church service in the summer of 1980.

 Ultimately, Faith Under Fire is a story of faith and hope leading a community out of the depths of despair to the path of forgiveness and restoration and ultimately peace.